kenowr/DCASE-2020-Task-1B/README.md

 (Files have been uploaded, README is under construction)

+The system we used to test the code in this repository is as follows:
+- OS: Windows 10
+- Processor: Intel Core i9-7900X CPU @ 3.30GHz
+- RAM: 64GB
+- GPU: NVIDIA GeForce GTX 1080 Ti

+The main driver and software versions were:
+- CUDA version 10.1
+- cuDNN version 7.6.5
+- conda version 4.8.3
+- Python version 3.7.6
+- TensorFlow version 2.1.0

 Run `model1.py`, `model2.py`, `model3.py`, and `model4.py` to obtain the reported results in the technical report.

 The conda environment used to run the functions is given in `dcase2020task1b.yml`.